Southwest Zone

 TENMILE LAKES/TENMILE CREEK: Trout, largemouth bass, yellow perch, coho salmon

-Largemouth bass have fully transitioned to their late fall/winter patterns as the aquatic vegetation begins to die back for the year.
-Fishing will continue to slow as the water temperatures continue to cool to winter minimums.
+Largemouth bass have fully transitioned to their late winter patterns as the aquatic vegetation begins to die back for the year.
+Fishing will continue to be very slow through February.
 Few if any fish are likely to be taken by topwater fishing.
 Fishing below surface is recommended.
-During the middle of the day bass can be caught on crankbaits, jigs, and finesse lures like drop shots.
+During the middle of the day a bass or two may be able to be caught on crankbaits, jigs, and finesse lures like drop shots.
 Look to find bass along submerged logs and deeper weed line edges.
-Most of the largemouth bass being caught are ½ pound to 2 pounds with an occasional bigger fish.

-Anglers may still catch a few yellow perch along the edge of the weed lines.
+Anglers may still catch a few yellow perch along the edge of the weed lines near the bottom and submerged structure.
 Yellow perch can be caught using a worm fishing near the bottom or using a small jig/jigging spoon tipped with a worm fished near the bottom.

-The Tenmile Lakes wild coho season officially opened on October 1 but it will take a lot more rain to get the coho from the ocean into the lakes.
-Coho fishing is expected to be steady in the upcoming weeks fishing Big, Shutters, Benson, and Blacks Creek arms.
+The Tenmile Lakes wild coho season officially opened in October.
+Most coho have entered tributaries to spawn and only a few fish remain in the lake.
+A few fish are still likely present in Big, Shutters, Benson, and Blacks Creek arms.
 Casting spinners to fish rolling at times is effective.
+01/07/26

-Trout anglers can now use bait in rivers and streams above tidewater.
 Trout fishing in rivers and streams closed October 31.
 Trout fishing in the lakes is open year-round.
 Trout anglers are having success trolling in deeper water using wedding rings tipped with a nightcrawler.
-Last updated 11/25/25
+Last updated 01/07/26

 UMPQUA HIKE-IN LAKES AND FOREBAYS: Trout

-As we move further into winter some of the higher elevation lakes will be eligible for snow.
-The forecast for the weekend looks like anglers may not be able to access most lakes.
+With recent winter weather it is likely some of the lakes will be difficult to access.
+Big Twin, Bullpup, and Fuller lakes may still be accessible for now.
+Check with USFS for current trail and road conditions.
 For a map of lakes stocked in the SW check out the ODFW's trout stocking map.
-Last updated 12/1/25
+Last updated 1/7/2026

 UMPQUA RIVER, SOUTH: Steelhead, bass